joeletness/Python-ETL-Sample/README.md

     $ python mps7_reader.py data.dat 2456938384156277127

     ```
-Note: PyTest is required to run the unit tests `$ pip install pytest`
+- __PyTest__ is required if you want to run the unit tests `$ pip install pytest`
+  - NOTE: Since this is an just an exercise I'm using the sample binary data as if it were a static fixure for the unit tests.

 ## Architecture